goblivend/Advent-of-code/2022/README.md

 ### Day 21 :

 Quite happy with my solution managed to do it quite fast and the problem solving was quite straight forward

+### Day 22 :

+This day was quite easy to figure out a solution, the issue was to visualize the specific values to use for example the new coordinates when using the dice and the new directions,